Secure Email for SMEs: What You Need to Know (Ultimate Guide)

 Start The Timer

-You should report an email breach to the ICO (Information Commissioner’s Office) within 72 hours of discovering it, according to UK law.
+Under UK law, you must report an email breach to the ICO (Information Commissioner’s Office) within 72 hours of discovery.

 report an email breach to the ICO